ryanennns/chat/readme.md

 #### Spawning a New Server

 Spawning a new server occurs only once per interval.
 If a server has surpassed the max socket writes per second in the last three seconds and no other server has availability, we will spawn a fresh server.
-These are extracted to constants as follows:

-`SPAWN_NEW_SERVER`

 ```
 FOR EACH server